img

 What’s more, some of these methods can also help you identify and address the underlying triggers of your anxiety, proving to be a much more effective solution in the long run.
 Let’s take a closer look at what these options are:

-• Seek therapy: Techniques like cognitive behavioural therapy (CBT) help to clarify anxiety-provoking thought patterns, teaching you how to stop such thoughts in their tracks and reduce the likelihood of a future anxiety attack.
+• Seek therapy: Techniques like cognitive behavioural therapy (CBT) help to clarify anxiety-provoking thought patterns, teaching you how to stop such thoughts in their tracks, and reduce the likelihood of a future anxiety attack.

-• Do some yoga: Different yoga postures can prompt a relaxation response in the mind and body, helping to alleviate the physical discomfort caused by anxiety and promote a sense of calmness and ease.
+• Do some yoga: Different yoga postures can prompt a relaxation response in the mind and body, helping to alleviate the physical discomfort caused by anxiety and promote a sense of calm and ease.

-• Practice mindfulness and meditation: Mindfulness calms anxious feelings by helping you learn to observe your mental state in the present moment and develop adaptive and effective reactions to deal with such difficult thoughts and situations.
+• Practice mindfulness and meditation: Mindfulness calms anxious feelings by helping you learn to observe your mental state in the present moment and develop adaptive and effective reactions to deal with difficult thoughts and situations.

 At the end of the day, there’s no one-size-fits-all approach when it comes to battling anxiety; speak with your doctor and together you can decide on which options are best for you.